 I am a firm believer in building a diaper stockpile to save money.
 I started early with Nathan was able to build a stockpile of diapers for him that cost less than $100 for all the diapers he used.
 If you want proof, I include a list of all the diapers I bought on this diaper stockpiling post.
 I go into all the details and show you exactly how to build a diaper stockpile here.

 The deals have continued to change in the past years but I still believe it is possible to find good deals on diapers.
 How do I know this?
 Because I am buying diapers regularly!
 I know the costs and the deals.
-As I started stockpiling diapers for this new baby, I realized I have never done a full cost comparison to see what the absolute cheapest diapers were.
+As I started stockpiling diapers for our 4th baby (born March 2020), I realized I have never done a full cost comparison to see what the absolute cheapest diapers were.
 I do the math mentally and have my own stock up prices, but I never took the time to figure out if my prices were the best.

 How do I find good deals on diapers?
 I take my time and shop around and watch the deals.
 I know there are moms who don’t have that time – or simply don’t want to do so.
 If that’s you, that is just fine.
 If you simply want to know the cheapest diaper cost so you can go buy them?
 I’ve figured it out for you!
 I’m excited to figure this out for myself as well.